 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-Changes are marked in and highlighted yellow.
+Changes are marked in track changes and highlighted yellow.
 Red reflects amendments already included in the consolidated draft.

-1. A Contractor shall not [offer or promise or] make [nor attempt to make] any gift or reward [or personal favour] to any officials, agents or employees or Ccontractors or subcontractors of the Authority or other individuals operating under the auspices of the Authority to induce or reward such persons for any acts undertaken in accordance with their duties [under these Regulations] [under the [Rules of the Authority]].
+1. A Contractor shall not offer, promise or provide any gift, reward, favour or undue advantage, nor attempt to do so, directly or indirectly, to:

+(i) any officials, agents, employees or Ccontractors or subcontractors of the Authority; or

+(ii) other individuals acting under the auspices of the Authority;

+to induce such persons to act contrary to their duties under the [Rules of the Authority] or refrain from acting in accordance with their duties these Regulationsunder the [Rules of the Authority], or to reward them for any such acts undertaken or refrained from.

-[1.bis.
-A Contractor shall not make gifts or rewards directly to the Authority to procure a benefit that it would not be entitled to under the Exploration Contract or the Exploitation Contract.]
+1.bis.
+A Contractor shall not offer, promise or provide any gift, reward, favour or undue advantage, nor attempt to do so, directly or indirectly, to the Authority to procure a benefit to which it would not be entitled.

-[1.ter.
-A Contractor shall not encourage, instruct or allow any other person or government to offer, promise or make any such gift or reward or personal favour referred to in paragraph 1.]
+1.ter A Contractor shall not encourage, instruct, procure or condone another person providing gifts, rewards, favours or undue advantage as referred to in paragraphs 1 and 1.bis above on behalf of the Contractor or for the Contractor’s benefit.

-[1.quat.
-Contractors shall prepare and publish an anti-corruption policy setting out how they manage corruption risk, including how they collect and take risk-based steps to use beneficial ownership data of joint venture partners, subcontractors and suppliers in their process.]
+1.quat.
+In respect of activities in the Area, Contractors shall prepare and publish an anti-bribery and anti-corruption policy setting out how they assess and manage corruption risk, including how they collect and take risk-based steps to use beneficial ownership data of joint venture partners, subcontractors and suppliers in their process.

-2. The Contractor acknowledges and agrees that it is subject to the anti-bribery and anti-corruption provisions of the jurisdictions in which the Contractor is a national or by whose nationals it is effectively controlled and shall conduct its activities under the Exploitation Contract in accordance with its obligations under such anti-bribery and anti-corruption laws, [including in accordance with the OECD Recommendations on Guidelines on Anti Corruption and Integrity in State Owned Enterprises].
+2. The Contractor shall adhere to the anti-bribery and anti-corruption provisions of the jurisdictions of which the Contractor is a national and shall conduct its activities under the Exploitation Contract in accordance with its obligations under such anti-bribery and anti-corruption laws[including in accordance with the OECD Recommendations on Guidelines on Anti Corruption and Integrity in State Owned Enterprises].

-3. Any act in contravention of paragraph 1shall be deemed a serious and wilful violation of the fundamental te netof these Regulations and the Exploitation Contract, and the Secretary-General, upon becoming aware of any such act or relevant allegation, shall refer the information immediately to the Compliance Committee for their consideration, including possible action pursuant to Regulation 103, and shall notify the Sponsoring State, safe for the event that the Compliance Committee is implicated in the act or allegation, in which case the Secretary-General shall refer the matter to the Ombudsperson.
+3. The obligations under paragraphs 1, 1.bis, 1.ter and 1.quat are fundamental terms of the Exploitation Contract for the purposes of Regulation 103.

+3.bis.
+The Secretary-General, an Inspector, or a Sponsoring State shall notify the Compliance Committee immediately if it becomes aware of any circumstance it considers contravenes this Regulation or which would be likely to do so.
+The Secretary-General or an Inspector, as applicable, shall also send such notification to the Sponsoring State or States.
+The Sponsoring State or States shall cooperate with the Authority and consider any further action in accordance with applicable domestic laws.

+3.ter.
+The Compliance Committee shall consider any alleged contravention of this Regulation as a matter of urgent priority, including whether to conduct an investigation to determine if a breach has occurred, if so determined, whether any measures against the Contractor under [Regulation 103] would be appropriate.
+The Secretary-General shall forward all available and potential information and evidence in support of such alleged contravention to the Compliance Committee and the Sponsoring State.